codeurjc/codeurjc-forge/README.md

 git push origin HEAD:refs/for/master
 ```

-> At this point the job should has been triggered.
+> At this point the job should had been triggered.

 7. Create Jenkins merge job